DaniaAbuAli/TourNest/README.md

-You can check the website -> https://daniaabuali.github.io/TourNest/
+You can check out the website -> https://daniaabuali.github.io/TourNest/